Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## GRANDPA Finality Gadget

 GHOST-based Recursive ANcestor Deriving Prefix Agreement.
-It is the finality gadget for AXIASolar, which allows asynchronous, accountable, and safe finality to the blockchain.
-For an overview of GRANDPA, see this Medium post: [https://medium.com/axiacoin.network/axiasolar-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372](https://medium.com/axiacoin.network/axiasolar-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372)
+It is the finality gadget for AXIA, which allows asynchronous, accountable, and safe finality to the blockchain.
+For an overview of GRANDPA, see this Medium post: [https://medium.com/AXIA.network/AXIA-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372](https://medium.com/AXIA.network/AXIA-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372)

 ## Hard Fork